alexirpan/alexirpan.github.io/research.md

 permalink: /research/
 ---

-*Last updated June 11, 2016.*
+*Last updated November 14, 2016.*

 This is not a standard research page.

 Due to confidence issues, I didn't apply to PhD programs senior year.
 My more complete reasoning is in this [blog post]({% post_url 2016-01-03-grad-school %}).

-The research I've done hasn't led to publishable results, but it's not nothing.
-I'm still proud of it, and want to share it, in the off chance someone finds it neat.
+My current research area is transfer for robotics and deep reinforcement learning.
+Broadly, I'm interested in ways to use pretrained policies to train new policies with fewer samples.
+My current theory is that this requires automatically learning a shared structure/factor common to several tasks, and my current research is focused on ways to learn and utilize those shared factors.

-(I'm also applying to the [CFAR for ML researchers workshop](http://rationality.org/cfar-for-ml-researchers/), which requires a CV or CV-equivalent.
-If you're from CFAR - hello!
-Don't worry, the fourth wall of the Internet will save you from getting infected by my weirdness.
-Relax, and enjoy the show.)
+The research I did in undergrad didn't lead to publishable results, but I'm still proud of it.
+Hopefully you'll find it neat.

 Project list: